fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-11-01-version-management.md

 among [several lines of text][request].
 In the end, I decided that a different approach seemed simpler and more flexible: Why not build a "search and replace text" tool?
 So I wrote a prototype in Python, because its `.ini` library comes with a ton of interesting features.
-You can still find the code and a few examples [here][niles] (or see the complete code at the end of this post).
-This little Python tool uses one config file to describe where to find text snippets and another config file to describe the desired content for these snippets.
-Here's a quick example:
+You can still find the initial code and a few examples [here][niles].
+This first version of "niles" used two config files to describe where to find text snippets and to describe the desired content for these snippets.
+After a while, I found it cumbersome to manage two files, so I redesigned the tool, while also adding more commands.
+Here's the final script together which a short example:

 **hello.txt:**